borti4938/n64adv2_pcb/README.md

 It also has an exposed pad.
 Next to it on the board there are some SMD1206 resistor and ferrite bead arrays.

+One note on KiCad: please do not use version 7 and stay with version 6.xx.yy, if you want to edit the PCB.
+I have to adapt the design files first before there are working as intended in version 7.
+Thanks!

 ## Table of Contents

 - [Checklist](https://github.com/borti4938/n64adv2_pcb#checklist-how-to-build-the-project)